 The financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and pursuant to applicable rules and regulations of the Securities and Exchange Commission.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with U.S. GAAP have been omitted pursuant to such rules and regulations.
 In management's opinion, the accompanying statements reflect adjustments necessary to present fairly the financial position, results of operations, and cash flows for those periods indicated, and contain adequate disclosure to make the information presented not misleading.
 Adjustments included herein are of a normal, recurring nature unless otherwise disclosed in the footnotes.
 The financial statements and notes thereto should be read in conjunction with the Company's audited financial statements and notes thereto for the year ended April 30, 2020 included in this prospectus.
 The accompanying balance sheet at January 31, 2021 has been derived from the audited balance sheet at April 30, 2020 contained in this prospectus.
-Results of operations for a full year.
+Results of operations for interim periods are not necessarily indicative of the results of operations for a full year.